 When you hire a car with Sixt in Exeter you have the freedom to explore the centre of this ancient town with its Roman remains, Gothic cathedral and elegant Georgian architecture.
 You will find sandy Devon beaches and the wild beauty of the Dartmoor and Exmoor National Parks all close enough for great days out.
 Family-friendly attractions, culture, shopping and nightlife are all within easy reach of our car hire in Exeter branch.

 Our Exeter branch page gives you details about our exact address, rental fleet and opening hours while the map tab shows our city location.
 Please note that this branch is not open on Sundays.
-A quick online price comparison shows you just how affordable our rental cars are.
+Our website offers quick comparison between vehicle categories and shows just how affordable and easy it is to hire a car from us.
 Booking systems are quick and easy, simply download our Sixt app or use our booking hotline.
 While we guarantee your chosen category of car rental in Exeter we cannot do so for specific makes.
 Whether you are spending a few hours, enjoying a weekend break or taking a longer holiday in the city, you will receive a warm welcome from our friendly and knowledgeable office staff.

 Our car hire in Exeter fleet has a rental vehicle for every budget and party size, ranging from compact and economical saloons to premium models and minibuses.
 Saloons and estate cars are just right for city exploring while rugged 4x4s take you across the stunning moorlands in comfort.
 If you have business materials to transport or are moving home or student lodgings in the city our useful vans are the ideal choice.
 Many of Exeter's hotels and historic buildings are licensed as wedding venues and our pick of self-drive wedding cars are perfect for helping your special day run smoothly.
 Our car rental in Exeter fleet is provided by trusted names like BMW, Porsche, Mercedes-Benz and Audi and includes cars adapted for different mobility needs.
 An attractive range of extras ensures you a relaxing driving experience during your visit.
 Navigating the city and narrow Devon lanes is easy with a Sat Nav while child seats let younger family members travel safely.
 We always have special deals on additional drivers, extra insurance and unlimited mileage packages as well as student discounts for younger drivers.